prit-lakhani/team-project-team-16/Documentation/Journals/Praveen Project Journal.md

     3. Helped in designing Landing page.
   - What am I planning to work on next?
     1. Get comfortable with creating APIs with React and Express.
-    2. An API to add flight.
+    2. An API for login and signup.
   - What tasks are blocked waiting on another team member?
     1. None
 - Select one of the XP Core Values and keep a journal of how the team kept these values throughout the project.